algolia/api-clients-automation/website/docs/contributing/docs.md

 - **Parameters.** Explain query and request body parameters, depending on the endpoints of this API.
 - **Response status and errors.** Explain the format of responses and what type of errors are returned.
 - **Version.** Explain the current version of the API.

-Use `h1` headings for each section heading to make the section show in the sidebar.

 ## Operation summaries